 Secondly, a canvasser who reads walk lists while moving around will stop paying attention to the surroundings and might be hit by a vehicle.
-Even if it sounds bizarre, it is easy for a canvasser to surrender focus being observed by the assignment at hand.
+Even if it sounds bizarre, it is easy for a canvasser to surrender focus being observing the assignment at hand.

 Thirdly, a lone canvasser can be harassed or physically threatened by people on the street.

 Lastly, being alone makes it easy to get lost.
 While visiting the neighborhoods for the first time, a canvasser can identify them as similarly looking and walk around in circles for some time before finding the correct path.

 - Never enter a residency during door-to-door canvassing

 Another very important rule that canvassers also neglect to obey is to never enter someone’s residence while making a visit.
 Conversely, a canvasser can approach sociable people who will engage him or her in a long and friendly conversation and will invite the canvasser into their apartment or house.
 Although this may seem like a legitimate thing to do, it can put the canvasser’s safety in danger.

 Most of the time people who invite canvassers into their homes have negative intent, and entering a house jeopardizes the team member’s safety and leads to a criminal situation.
 If you are canvassing with another person, he or she might not even acknowledge which residency you entered, and the time spent on seeking for you can end harmfully for your person.